.

 Anyone with symptoms (listed below) should get tested but even those without symptoms who believe they are at risk should consider getting tested.
 HSV can pass on through skin contact from an infected area so protection is not as effective for prevention.

-What are the symptoms of Herpes?
+What are the causes of Herpes?

 Cheap STD Testing Singapore